zenml-io/blog.zenml.io/_posts/2020-09-29-12-factors-of-ml-in-production.md

 The last two decades have yielded us some great understandings about Software Development.
 A big part of that is due to the emergence of DevOps and it’s wide adoption throughout the industry.

 Leading software companies follow identical patterns: Fast iterations in software development followed by Continuous Integration, Continuous Delivery, Continuous Deployment.
-Every artefact is tested on its ability to provide value, always has a state of readiness and is deployed through automation.
+Every artifact is tested on its ability to provide value, always has a state of readiness and is deployed through automation.

 As a field, Machine Learning differs from traditional software development, but we can still borrow many learnings and adapt them to “our” industry.
 For the last few years, we’ve been doing Machine Learning projects in production, so beyond proof-of-concepts, and our goals where the same is in software development: reproducibility.
 So we built a pipeline orchestrator, strong automations and established a workflow to achieve exactly that.